ADD CONDITION

 Drug Interactions

-It's important to have open conversations with your healthcare provider about any medications you are taking, even if there are no specific drug interactions or laboratory test interactions noted for your treatment.
-This ensures that your healthcare team can provide the best care tailored to your needs.
+It's important to have open conversations with your healthcare provider about any medications or tests you may be taking.
+While there are no specific drug interactions or laboratory test interactions noted for this medication, your healthcare provider can help ensure that everything you are taking works well together and is safe for you.
+Always share your complete list of medications and any health conditions you have to receive the best care possible.

 Storage and Handling